netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 interested to also learn the new txid meta data the server has stored for the updated parts of the configuration.

-Configuration update with txid specification
-: When a client issues a transaction towards a server, it may be interested to also specify the new txid meta data that the server stores for the updated parts of the configuration.

 Conditional configuration change
 : When a client issues a transaction towards a server, it may specify txid meta data for the transaction in order to allow the server to